-AND PIRAMCE Procedure Comments Provides training to support awareness and policy compliance. • Establishes methods (e.g., passwords, tokens, certificates) used to authenticate employee access. • Enforces password parameter controls, such as: length, alpha/numeric, repeat use, frequency of change, similar use, and repeating characters, for core application software and network(s).9.
-Determine whether management applies appropriate physical security controls to protect its premises and more sensitive areas, such as its data center(s).
+Procedure Comments Provides training to support awareness and policy compliance. • Establishes methods (e.g., passwords, tokens, certificates) used to authenticate employee access. • Enforces password parameter controls, such as: length, alpha/numeric, repeat use, frequency of change, similar use, and repeating characters, for core application software and network(s).
+9. Determine whether management applies appropriate physical security controls to protect its premises and more sensitive areas, such as its data center(s).
 10. Determine whether management secures access to its computer networks through multiple layers of access controls.
-Review whether management does the following: • Establishes zones (e.g., trusted and untrusted) according to risk with appropriate access requirements within and between each zone.
+Review whether management does the following: • Establishes zones (a.g., trusted and untrusted) • Establishes zones (e.g., trusted and untrusted) according to risk with appropriate access requirements within and between each zone.
 Maintains accurate network diagrams and data flow charts. • Implements appropriate controls over wired and wireless networks.
 11. Determine whether management has a process to introduce changes to the environment (e.g., configuration management of IT systems and applications, hardening of systems and applications, use of standard builds, and patch management) in a controlled manner.
-Determine whether management does the following: Maintains procedures to guide the process of introducing changes to the environment.
-Defines change requirements.
-Particle of the standard desired for Restricts changes to authorized users.
-Provious the protection impact always a house and the protection in the pro • Reviews the potential impact changes have on security controls. • Identifies all system components affected by the changes.
+Determine whether management does the following: • Maintains procedures to guide the process of introducing changes to the environment. • Defines change requirements. • Restricts changes to authorized users. • Reviews the potential impact changes have on security controls.
+Identifies all system components affected by the changes.
 Develops test scripts and implementation plans.
 Performs necessary tests of all changes to the environment (e.g., systems testing, integration testing, functional testing, user acceptance testing, and security testing).

-Procedure Comments Defines rollback procedures in the event of unintended or negative consequences with the introduced changes.
-Verifies the application or system owner has authorized changes in advance.
-Maintains strict version control of all software updates.
-Validates that new hardware complies with institution policies and guidelines.
-Verifies network devices are properly configured and function appropriately within the environmentMaintains an audit trail of all changes.
+Procedure Comments • Defines rollback procedures in the event of • Defines folloack procedures in the event of unintended or negative consequences with the introduced changes. • Verifies the application or system owner has authorized changes in advance. • Maintains strict version control of all software updates. • Validates that new hardware complies with institution policies and guidelines.
+Verifies network devices are properly configured and function appropriately within the environment Maintains an audit trail of all changes.
 12. Determine whether appropriate processes exist for configuration management (managing and controlling configurations of systems, applications, and other technology).
 13. Determine whether management has processes to harden applications and systems (e.g., installing minimum services, installing necessary patches, configuring appropriate security settings, enforcing principle of least privilege, changing default passwords, and enabling logging).
 14. Determine whether management uses standard builds, allowing one documented configuration to be applied to multiple computers in a controlled manner, to create hardware and software inventories, update or patch systems, restore systems, investigate anomalies, and audit configurations.
 15. Determine whether management has a process to update and patch operating systems, network devices, and software applications, including internally developed software provided to customers, for newly discovered vulnerabilities.
 Review whether patch management processes include the following: An effective monitoring process that identifies the availability of software patches.
-A process to evaluate the patches against the threat.
 A process to evaluate the patches against the threat and network environment.
-A prioritization process to determine which patches to apply across classes of computers and applications.
+A prioritization process to determine which A phontization process to determine which patches to apply across classes of computers and applications.
 A process for obtaining, testing, and securely installing the patches.